 - spray bottle

-Put water into spray bottle and add each of the essential oils.
-Shake before using.
+Put water into spray bottle and add THC.
 This spray can be used to clean surfaces in the kitchen and bathroom.
-I leave a small squirt bottle in each bathroom as a fresh smelling natural air freshener.
+I leave a small squirt bottle in each bathroom for easy freshening.

-Mix essential oils with the alcohol first and then add the purified water.
-This can also be used as a “pillow spray” for freshening linens or laundry baskets:
+Mix essential oils with the grain alcohol first and then add the purified water.
+This can also be used as a “pillow spray” for freshening linens, lockers, or laundry baskets:

 - 1/2 C. vodka